Australian sales of virtual reality headset exceed 200,000 units in 2016

-- An online survey of a representative sample of Australians CIOs and IT decision makers with 260 respondents completed in August 2016.
+- An online survey of a representative sample of 1,060 Australians 16+ years of age conducted in October 2016

-- On-going monitoring of local and global market and vendor trends.
+- On-going monitoring of global and local market trends and vendors.

 Telsyte delivers strategic insights and advisory services to businesses that are producing, or are impacted by, disruptive technologies.
 Telsyte publishes studies into emerging consumer and business markets and provides custom research and advisory services.
 Telsyte is an independent business unit of CSC. www.telsyte.com.au